purdiea/Git-Intro/README.md

  >ssh-add ~/.ssh/github_id_rsa

-* Enter your passphrase for GitHub (created when I created the file github_id_rsa and saved in 1Password).

-  (I think in theory I shouldn't have to do this each time but for now I appear to have to do it.)
+ Enter your passphrase for GitHub (created when I created the file github_id_rsa and saved in 1Password).
+(I think in theory I shouldn't have to do this each time but for now it appears I have to do it.)

 * Navigate to directory where you want to store GitHub repositories.
  >cd /Users/amywhite/Dropbox/MoveOn/GitHub

 * Clone a git-hub repository.

  Go to the repository you want to clone online and copy the address by selecting the green button Clone or Download - then make sure Use SSH is selected, and copy the address.
+(The https version is not compatable with 2 factor authentication in GitHub).
 In the terminal, run the following:

  >git clone git@github.com:sandramchung/choc-chip.git

-- Actually I could get this to work but not the SSH one: https://github.com/sandramchung/choc-chip.git
+### Looking at repository, editing file, and pushing back to GitHub

+* Investigate repo

-* Look at files within the directory, then open up the repository that you cloned and look in it.
+ Look at files within the directory, then open up the repository that you cloned and look in it.
  >ls

  >cd choc-chip